-We have worked out a notion of finality that attributes to the universe of proportionate being a directed dynamism that parallels the heuristic structure of inquiry and reflection.
-It is a view that squares with our conception of metaohysics.
-For if we have appealed to the three levels of our knowing to distinguish potency, form, and act, if we have appealed to individuality and similarity to distinguish central and conjugate forms, if we have appealed to higher viewpoints to set up explanatory genera and spacies, if we have found in potoncy a principle of limitation, we also must recognize in heuristic structure itself a clue to the nature of the universe proportionate to our capacities to know.
+We have worked out a moderneef notion of finality that attributes to the universe of proportionate being the a directed dynamism that parallels the heuristic structure of inquiry and reflection.
+It is a view that squares with our conception of metaphysics, for it finds in the real, not only powency corresponding to experience and form downsponding to Insight and est corresponding to indepent, het only conjugates corresponding to our conception of metaphysics.
+For if we have appealed to the three levels of our knowing to distinguish potency, form, and act, if we have appealed to individuality and similarity to distinguish central and conjurate forms, if we have appealed to higher viewpoints to set up explanatory genera and species, if we have found in potency a principle of limitation, we also must recognize in heuristic structure itself a clue to the nature of the universe structure itself a clue to our capacities to know.
 At the root of all heuristic structure is the detached and disinterested desire, and so at the root of universal process we have affirmed a directed dynamism.
-The pure desire heads for an objective that becomes known only through its own unfolding in understanding and judgment, and so the dynamism of universal process is directed, not to a generically, specifically, or individually determinate goal, but to whatever becomes determinate through the process itself in its effectively probable realization of its possibilities.
-Finally, as our notion of metaphysics involves not only a major premism affirming an isomorphism between knowing and known and a principal minor premism affirming the structure of knowing but also subsidiary minor premismes supplied by empirical science and common sense, so our affirmation of finality rests not simply on an a priori parallel but on that parallel as supported by vast ranges of fact.
-For our knowing might be much as it is, though the universe were otherwise inert, static, finished, complete, or dynamic but undirected, or dynamic and directed by deductivist necessity, or dynamic and directed naturally or artificially to some determinate goal.
+The pure desire heads for an objective that becomes known only through its own unfolding in understanding and judgment, and so the dynamism of universal process is directed, not to a generically, specifically, or individually determinate goal, but to whatever becomes doloning through the water of the process determinate through the process itself in its effectively probable realization of its possibilities.
+Finally, as our notion of metaphysics involves not only a major premiss affirming an isomorphism between knowing and known and a principal minor premiss affirming the structure of knowing but also subsidiaby minor premisses supplied by empirical science and common sense, so our affirmation of finality rests not simply on an a priori parallel but on that parallel as supported by vast ranges of fact.
+For our knowing might be much as it is, though the universe were otherwise inert, static, finished, complete, or dynamic but undirected, or dynamic but and directed by deductivist necessity, or dynamic and directed naturally or artificially to some determinate goal.
 But the fact is that this universe is not static but dynamic, not undirected but directed, not deductivist nor inflexible but the effectively probable realization of its own possibilities.